-Covid-19 Updates: The JQ Set will be re-opening in August 2020 once the advised shielding period ends, with new measures in place as laid out below.
+Covid-19 Updates: The JQ Set has re-opened with new measures in place as laid out below.

-Please check back on these measures before attending your course – I’ll send you a link to them in a reminder emails to make it easy!
+Please check back on these measures before attending your course – I’ll send you a link to them in the reminder emails to make it easy!

 Normal social distancing guidance